Affordable Care Act

-Find the latest Obamacare updates and news here!
+Get the latest Obamacare news

 Want to know if you can sign-up for an Obamacare health plan after the January 31, 2016 deadline?
 The answer is yes, but to do so you need to experience a “qualifying life event.”
 This article offers a list of qualifying life events, and the paperwork you may need to prove you’ve had one.
 (Read more).